 The four-petaled blooms grow at the top of slender green stalks that expand up to form little finger-like branches.
 The colourful blossoms contrast nicely with the plant’s thick waxy, scalloped-edged leaves.
 This beautiful succulent is endemic to Madagascar and thrives on a sunny windowsill.

 Sedum Adolphii Succulents with orange flowers

-Another orange-colored succulent called as ‘Golden Sedum’ because to its golden hue, which gives a magnificent look to your plant collection is the Sedum adolphii.
+Another orange-coloured succulent called ‘Golden Sedum’ because of its golden hue, which gives a magnificent look to your plant collection is the Sedum adolphii.

 When mature, this fragile succulent can grow to a height of 8-10 inches.
 A fascinating aspect about Sedum adolphii is that it loves to grow as a ground cover near the earth.

 The leaves, like those of other succulents, create a rosette configuration.
 Older leaves in a rosette arrangement fall off, making room for fresh leaves to develop correctly.

 Golden Sedum Succulents with orange flowers grow in small rosettes up to 1-2 inches long with half-green and golden leaves that resemble footballs.
 When exposed to additional sunshine, the foliage becomes more bright orange.